ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 ### Registration Template

 Authority Identifier:
-: identifier for the External Authority responsible for assigning the External Number used in GLUE URIs.
+: identifier for the External Authority responsible for assigning the External Identifier used in GLUE URIs.
 This identifier
 is not case sensitive and any letters MUST be expressed in lowercase characters.
 It MUST consist of a sequence of characters